Sutan Sjahrir: Legacy

-Although a revolutionary opponent of Dutch colonialism his intellectual prowess was recognised by his adversaries and he remained highly respected in the Netherlands.
+Although a revolutionary opponent of Dutch colonialism, he remained highly respected in the Netherlands.
 After he died in 1966 the former Dutch Prime Minister Professor Schermerhorn commemorated Sjahrir in a public broadcast on national radio, calling him a "noble political warrior" with "high ideals" and expressing the hope that he would be recognised as such by the next generations in Indonesia.

 In the 21st century Sjahrir's legacy in Indonesia is being publicly rehabilitated.

 In 2009 Indonesian Foreign Minister Hassan Wirajuda said: "He was a thinker, a founding father, a humanistic leader and a statesman.
 He should be a model for the young generation of Indonesians.
 His thoughts, his ideas and his spirit are still relevant today as we face global challenges in democracy and the economy."